 Patreon charges a fee between 5 and 12 per cent of your earnings, depending on whether you’ve chosen a basic platform, a Pro or a Premium one.
 There are payment processing fees on top of that too – not just for withdrawing money but for being paid into your balance too.
 The fees add up quickly.
 Realistically, expect to keep around 80% of your earnings.

 How much money can you make on Patreon?

-There have been some popular Patreon creators that have raked in hundreds even thousands of dollars per month.
-Anywhere between one to five percent of your Patreon followers will eventually become paid Patrons.
+It’s not unheard of for people to make hundreds of dollars a month, with the top creators breaking into thousands.
+Anywhere between one to five per cent of your Patreon followers will eventually become paid Patrons.
 If you have 10,000 followers and you charge $5 a month, you’ll be looking at making anywhere between $500 to $2500 a month.